-The Louisiana Employment Discrimination Law prohibits employers of 20 or more employees from discriminating in employment on the basis of age.
+The Louisiana Employment Discrimination Law prohibits employers of 20 or more employees from discriminating in employment based on age.
 The Law applies to persons over the age of 40 (LA Rev. Stat.
 Sec.
-23:312 ).
+23:312).
 Under the state law it is unlawful for an employer to:

 • Refuse to hire, discharge, or otherwise discriminate with respect to an individual's compensation or terms and conditions of employment because of the individual's age.